dunesage/dunesage.github.io/README.md

 ![ROC/REC](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/roc_rec.png)
 #### Figure 4: ROC and Precision-Recall Curves

 On the left subplot, we see the ROC curve with a baseline classifer that performs no better than random chance plotted as `y=x`.
 On the right subplot, the Precision-Recall curve is plotted.
-Put simply, maximizing Precision means being fine with missing false negatives, while maximizing Recall implies not caring about false positives.
+Put simply, maximizing precision means being fine with missing false negatives, while maximizing recall implies not caring about false positives.

 The values of the two evaluation metrics shown on the above plot of the ROC and Precision-Recall Curves, AUC (Area Under Curve) and AP (Average Precision), can range from 0 to 1.
 Values closer to 1 mean that the model is exhibiting excellent performance at the binary classification task.
 This is certainly the case here, as `AUC=0.992` and `AP=0.978`, although Average Precision is lower than Area Under Curve.